yunatural/yunatural/README.md

 - 👋 Hi, I’m @yun_atural, "조유나"
 - 👀 I’m interested in ...
+SAP, ERP
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 01095723360